jvino/cluster-hpc-gpu-guides/docs/guides/jupyter-lab.md

 Conda will install the Python modules you need for your code/project in your Home directory in `/lustrehome`, enabling multiple advantages:

-- your conda environment is always available even if your JupyterLab instanza (aka container) is restarted
+- Your conda environment is always available even if your JupyterLab instance (also known as a container) is stopped or restarted.

-- You can create a new Jupyter kernel, so that a notebook could be executed inside a given conda environment
+- You can create a new Jupyter kernel, allowing a notebook to be executed within a specific conda environment.

-- It is the first step to submit a notebook to the GPU-cluster in order to execute it in batch
+- It is the first step to submit a notebook to the GPU cluster for batch execution.

 !!! note
-    Consider `conda` as first option.
+    Consider `mamba` instead of conda.

 ### 3.2.1 Troubleshooting